smithy-lang/smithy/docs/source/1.0/spec/aws/aws-restxml-protocol.rst

 location with HTTP protocol bindings.

-Serialized error shapes MUST also contain an additional child element ``Code`` that contains only the :token:`shape name <identifier>` of the error's :ref:`shape-id`.
+Serialized error shapes MUST also contain an additional child element ``Code`` that contains only the :token:`shape name <smithy:identifier>` of the error's :ref:`shape-id`.
 This can be used to distinguish which specific error has been serialized in the response.